terrysahaidak/react-native-transformable-image/README.md

 Written in pure JS, this component should be one of the most easy to use component among all the zoomable, scrollable PhotoView alike views on react-native.

 ## Install

  `npm install --save react-native-transformable-image@latest`

+### Required installation for `cache={true}` only

+### react-native-fetch-blob
+This package has a dependency with [react-native-fetch-blob](https://github.com/wkh237/react-native-fetch-blob).
+If your project doesn't have a dependency with this package already, please refer to [their installation instructions](https://github.com/wkh237/react-native-fetch-blob#user-content-installation).

 ## Usage